jack5github/ulauncher-steam/docs/cache-schema.md

 - ID (string) - The integer ID of the group.
 This ID is used when retrieving icons from `/images/groups/<id>.jpg`. ❌
 - `name` (string) - The name of the group. ❌
-- `launched` (string) - A timestamp of the last time the group was launched, followed by an `x` then the number of times the group has been launched through uLauncher if more than 0. ❌
+- `launched` (string) - A timestamp of the last time the group was launched, followed by an `x` then the number of times the group has been launched through uLauncher. ❌

 ### `navs` (Keyword: `sn`)

 A dictionary of the additional navigation items supplied by the extension when they are activated by the user.
 These include items that directly relate to a Steam application or friend which are not the default action for each of them, in which case they will appear when using the `sa` or `sf` keywords.
 A few special navigation items directly related to extension functionality are also included, and these can be accessed using the `se` keyword.

 - ID (string) - The URL of the navigation item, or a string identifier for a special navigation item.
 If the URL begins with "steam://" or "https://", the protocol is shortened to "s:" and "w:" respectively.
 This identifier is used when retrieving icons from `/images/navs/<id>.jpg`, though the app or friend IDs are replaced with `%a` or `%f` respectively, and all reserved characters according to Windows file naming conventions are replaced with `-` for the icon path.
-- `launched` (string) - A timestamp of the last time the navigation item was launched, followed by an `x` then the number of times the navigation item has been launched through uLauncher if more than 0.
+- `launched` (string) - A timestamp of the last time the navigation item was launched, followed by an `x` then the number of times the navigation item has been launched through uLauncher.

 ## Internal data